Albert0i/mariadb-vss-chinese/README.2.md

 ![alt tokenSample](img/tokenSample.JPG)

-Our last job is to write the tokenizied chinese data into database, build our fulltext index and querying the data.
+Our last job is to write the tokenizied Chinese data into database, build our fulltext index and querying the data.

 #### IV.
 Re-seeding
 Let roll up our sleeves and modify the `documents` table.
-First, by adapting to `bge-m3-q4_k_m.gguf` model for vector embeddings, then add new field  `textChiSeg` for segmented chinese text.
+First, by adapting to `bge-m3-q4_k_m.gguf` model for vector embeddings, then add new field  `textChiSeg` for segmented Chinese text.

 ```
 USE vss;